-- Make sure no one else knows your username and password.
+- Make sure nobody else knows your username and password.

 - Ensure that the email address associated with your account is secure and that only you can access it.

-- If you have other devices connected to your iCloud or Google account, consider disconnecting them if you aren’t actively using them.
+- If you have other devices connected to your iCloud or Google account, consider disconnecting them when you are not actively using them.